AdityaB1152/nft-marketplace/frontend/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, enhancements, or bug fixes, please submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- [React](https://reactjs.org/) - JavaScript library for building user interfaces.
-- [Create React App](https://create-react-app.dev/) - Tool to bootstrap React applications.
-- [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development.
-- [Unsplash](https://unsplash.com/) - Source of royalty-free images used in the application.

----

-Feel free to reach out to us with any questions or feedback.
-Happy minting and trading! 🚀
+If you have any suggestions, enhancements, or bug fixes, please Feel free to reach out to me with any questions or feedback.